-The great Geysir
+The History of Geysir

-The geysers in Haukadalur were first mentioned in literature in the year 1294 but that year enormous earthquakes shook the grounds which both created and ruined geysers before in the area.
-Earthquakes have been known to lighten up Geysir but in the year 1630 an earthquake woke Geysir up after 40 year of hibernation and the eruption was so powerful it shook the surrounding grounds.
-This is around the time it started to get famous and travelers and explorers made their way to view it.
-The name Geysir was first mentioned in literature in the 18th century as an unusual natural phenomena which were at this point of high interest.
+The geysers in Haukadalur were first mentioned in literature in the year 1294 but that year enormous earthquakes shook the grounds which both created new geysers and ruined some geysers already in the area.
+Earthquakes have been known to restart Geysir’s activity but in the year 1630 an earthquake woke Geysir up after 40 years of hibernation and the eruption was so powerful it shook the surrounding ground.
+This happened around the time Geysir started getting famous and travelers and explorers made their way from all over to witness its eruptions.
+The name Geysir can first be found in literature from the 18th century, there described as an unusual natural phenomenon which, at this time, was already of great interest.

-Strokkur geyser is the most active geyser in Iceland and erupts naturally every 4-10 minutes, it usually erupts up to 15 or 20 meters but in history it is said to have gone up to 40 meters.
-Strokkur and Geysir are believed to be the same age but since Geysir used to go higher Strokkur wasn’t mentioned in books until 1789 after an earthquake helped to unblock the conduit of the geyser.
+Strokkur geyser is the most active geyser in Iceland and erupts naturally every 4-10 minutes, it usually erupts up to 15 or 20 meters (49-65,6 ft) but in history books, you can find accounts of it having gone up to 40 meters (131 ft).
+Strokkur and Geysir are believed to be the same age but since Geysir was considered to be the more magnificent Strokkur wasn’t mentioned in any written books until the year 1789 after an earthquake helped to unblock the conduit of the geyser.